honeybar/BioInformatics/README.md

 We perform random forest with Bacillaceae family, and there is somewhat a significant correlation between GC content and temperature (around 0.41) with p-value of 0.012.
 When we run a random forest algorithm to determine if genus does play a role, it turns out that it does with signifiance around 0.44 roughly).

 Biolumisence data comes from the blast database whereas Bacillaceae bacteria data comes from Gold.
-Credits to Rachel Calder and David Mateo Ricci for coming up with this research topic and collecting the relevant data.
+Credits to Rachel Calder, David Mateo Ricci and Sandun Ranaweera for coming up with this research topic and collecting the relevant data.

 link to the paper: https://docs.google.com/document/d/1B5BRTxpjODs-vjkRd0jhvgnU5i0aqnOejLhsAvz6orc/edit?usp=sharing